DragoAnt/MSBuild.Routine/README.md

 This repository contains common MSBuild routines and configurations used across company repositories.
 It provides standardized build settings, version management, and project configurations.

+You can copy this repository and adapt for your needs.

 ## Key Features

 ### Company-Specific Settings